About Pattison Lake

 Follow the water flow

 Pattison Lake is a spring-fed and rain-fed lake.
 Pattison Lake is part of a four-lake Woodland Creek drainage system.
-Hicks Lake flows into Pattison Lake, then Long Lake, and into Lois Lake, which drains into Woodard Bay, and finally to Henderson Inlet in Puget Sound.
+Hicks Lake flows into Pattison Lake, then Long Lake, and into Lois Lake, which drains into Woodland Creek, and finally to Henderson Inlet in Puget Sound.
 The water quality of the lakes is rated “good to fair” with issues that include an increase in algae blooms and aquatic plant growth.
 The water quality of Woodland Creek is rated as only “fair” due to issues with fecal coliform bacteria and it is on the Washington State Department of Ecology’s list of impaired waters.

 Lake science: Lakes age